 Financial Ratios Comparison

-The following table provides a comparative overview of key financial ratios for Autodesk, Inc. (ADSK) and Bentley Systems, Incorporated (BSY) for the most recent fiscal years.
+The table below presents a side-by-side comparison of key financial ratios for Autodesk, Inc. and Bentley Systems, Incorporated for their most recent fiscal years, reflecting operational efficiency, profitability, liquidity, and leverage metrics.

 Current Ratio0.680.54